 However, when planning a cheap Caribbean adventure, it’s also important to choose your destination wisely.
 The region is made up of hundreds of islands, and some are tougher on the wallet than others.

-With this in mind, we’ve put together a list of seven of the best Caribbean islands to visit if you’re on a budget – to help you experience a slice of paradise for less.
-If you’d like to browse Caribbean travel deals, you can do so on our website.
+With this in mind, we’ve pulled together a list of five of the best Caribbean islands to visit if you’re on a budget – to help you experience a slice of paradise for less.

-1. Jamaica
+2. Jamaica

 Jamaica

-In stylish Montego Bay, you’ll find a huge choice of bars, restaurants, duty-free shopping, and golf.
-While about an hour and a half from Montego Bay, on the northwest coast, is Negril.
-This is one of the most laid-back and family-friendly places on the island and is home to the stunning Seven Mile Beach where you can stay in characterful cottages and guesthouses.
+In stylish Montego Bay, you’ll find a huge choice of bars, restaurants, duty-free shopping, and golf – while, about an hour and a half from Montego Bay, on the northwest coast, is Negril.
+This is one of the most laid-back and family-friendly places on the island and is home to the stunning Seven Mile Beach, where you can stay in characterful cottages and guesthouses.

-2. Curaçao
+3. Curaçao

 Curacao